24liveblog/24liveblog-Android-SDK/README.md

 # 24liveblog-Android-SDK
-Integrate live blog, analytics and real time data services into your Android client applications with speed and efficiency.
+Integrate live blog into your Android client applications with speed and efficiency.
 Our Android SDK helps you focus on the client's implementation of booting, configuring live blog and sending events.